Joint Rent Group - 2025 Minutes

 Updates on Outstanding Actions

-Stefan shared the updates and screen and went through them.
+Stefan shared the updates on screen and went through them.

 JRG094 Review of Lock-ups – Beata had confirmed that she has inspected the Durban Avenue lock-ups (3 separate sites) that had been asked about and that they are being assessed and options costed.
 On-going quarterly updates will continue to be provided to full JRG.

-JRG095 Council Tax for ground floor MSF – progress disappointingly slow but hopefully NP is talking to right team now.
+JRG095 Council Tax for ground floor MSF – progress disappointingly slow but hopefully Nicola Pettigrew is talking to the right team now.

 JRG100 EWI query – Alan confirmed that 421 properties completed by year end and spend does not include accruals.